 Strings, woodwinds, brass, and percussion performing the works of composers from every musical period.
 Intermediate and advanced musicians admitted.
 Students may be asked to audition.
+This course may be taken 6 times for credit.
+Course classification: LDC

 MUP171 Private Instruction: Piano 1 credit (1 lec hrs/wk)